 Soho

-Dining here is pretty laid back, so it’s the perfect place to pop in with friends.
+This popular restaurant does a mean bao, or steamed bun, but the menu goes well beyond that.
+Dining here is laid back, the perfect place to pop in with friends.

 Address: 53 Lexington St, Soho, London W1F 9AS